vaiseys/soc722/README.md

 # Sociology 722

-This is my attempt to convert my course to ioslides from PowerPoint.
-I might not make it very far but I'm going to give it a try.
+This is my attempt to convert my first-semester graduate stats course from PowerPoint to ioslides.
+The course is based on Kosuke Imai's *Quantitative Social Science: An Introduction*.